Toyota AE86: Facelift (Kouki)

-Minor bodywork changes were made in May 1985, which resulted in different taillights, updated bumpers with wrap-around front indicators, corner and headlight trim lights, interior, and grilles.
-New paint colors have been shuffled around as well.
-Both the Levin and Trueno now have halogen lamps as standard.
-The seats on the GT-V and GT-APEX models have also been redesigned.
-They are the main differences for both AE85/86 Levin and Trueno coupé and liftback models.
+Minor bodywork changes were made in May 1985, which resulted in different taillights, new sets of alloy wheels, updated bumpers with wrap-around front indicators, corner and headlight trim lights, interior, and grilles.
+New paint colors were shuffled around as well.
+Both the Levin and Trueno now had halogen lamps as standard.
+The seats on the GTV and GT APEX models were also redesigned.
+These were the main differences for both AE85/86 Levin and Trueno coupé and liftback models.

-In 1986, Toyota marketed a limited edition model of the AE86 as the "Black Limited" model.
-It was advertised as a limited-production model with only 400 units, and was based on the Kouki Sprinter Trueno GT-APEX 3-door liftback.
+In 1986, Toyota marketed a limited-edition model of the AE86 as the "Black Limited" model.
+It was advertised as a limited-production model with only 400 units, and was based on the Kouki Sprinter Trueno GT APEX 3-door liftback.

+In the early 1987, there was a soft-top convertible version based on the Sprinter Trueno GT APEX coupé sold by a Toyota Auto Store dealer in Tama, Tokyo.
+Approximately 20 units of this dealer optional model were produced, priced at almost 50% more than the top model Sprinter Trueno.